domeru369/Salifort-motors-project/README.md

 * False positives: When the model predicts an employee left when in fact the employee stayed
 * False negatives: When the model predicts an employee stayed when in fact the employee left

-## What are the ethical implications of building the model?
+## What are the ethical implications of building the model?m,
 * False positives are worse for the company, because time and money spent trying to retain employees who were likely to stay anyway could be better invested in other areas and employees may feel pressured or micromanaged if they are wrongly identified as flight risks.
 * False negatives are worse for the company too, because it can result in higher turnover rates, impacting productivity, knowledge retention, and recruitment costs and if signs of dissatisfaction are missed, they lose the chance to address concerns and potentially prevent departures.
 * The stakes are relatively even.
 I want to help reduce turnover rates and time and money spent trying to retain customers.
 F1 score is the metric that places equal weight on true postives and false positives, and so therefore on precision and recall.